Keeping Your Kids Catholic

 - Kids can smell hypocrites.
 If you’re not living the faith yourself, they will grow up to be just like you — backslidden and spiritually lazy.
 If you want your kids to grow up to be good Catholics, you have to be good Catholics too.
 If you’re not one yet, it’s time to start.
 You can start today.

 - Find a good and traditional Catholic parish.
 Seriously, if you’re going to a watered-down, Protestantized parish, where the focus is “don’t judge and be nice” then it’s game over before you even start.
-Your kids will hate this stuff, especially when they’re teenagers.
+Your kids will hate this stuff, especially when they become teenagers.
 Today’s youth crave a challenge.
 They’re more sophisticated than their elders.
 They want Catholic Tradition!
 Not watered-down fluff.
 It doesn’t necessarily have to be a Latin Mass, but it should be along that line (read more here).
 See below for suggestions on where to find a Latin mass and similar types of traditional Catholic liturgy.
 Find a traditional Catholic parish, of some type, and go there.
 Basically, you have four options.
 Sorry, but this is the state of affairs in the Catholic Church today.
 You want the truth, I’ll give you the truth, but it might be a little harsh.
 Here it is.
-You need to pick one of the following…
+Find a parish HERE and start attending immediately.

 - Get the Baltimore Catechism and start teaching your kids from it.
 Get your parent/teacher copy HERE, and your children’s copies here: ages 3 to 7, ages 8-12, ages 13-17.
 You don’t need any training.
 Simply read the lesson number in the parent/teacher version the night before, then work with your children on the same lesson number the next day.
 Note: the ages 3-7 version won’t match the lesson numbers of any other version.
 It’s just a brief overview of the faith.
 Read it together with your kids.
 You should read an age-appropriate Catechism every year with your children.
 Once is not enough.
 Repetition is the key to success.